 Energy & Sustainability

 The City's 4.8 kW solar panel array on the Civic-Library Building is now operational!
-The grant funded project is a great example of the City's commitment to continue working on Council’s 2011-2012 goal to encourage “education, participation, and support for sustainable practices” through the Green UP Initiative.
-For real time energy production data see below and follow the link for details.
+The grant funded project is a great example of the City's commitment to continue working on Council’s 2011 to 2012 goal to encourage “education, participation, and support for sustainable practices” through the Green UP Initiative.

 The City launched the Green UP Initiative to organize the effort to increase sustainable practices in University Place.
 The City itself continues to search for ways to improve its organizational practices, such as distributing documents electronically to cut down printing and installing energy efficient lighting, heating and cooling system, and other products in City buildings.
 In fact, the City has been adopting sustainable policies and implementing sustainable practices for years, including the installation of safe, energy saving roundabouts and codes that provide for sidewalks and green spaces.
 These policies and practices have helped UP become the community it is today.